labex-labs/open-source-labs/git/30-seconds-of-git/challenge-sort-branches-by-date/step1.md

 ## Example

-To complete this challenge, you will use the Git repository `git-playground` from your GitHub account, which comes from a fork of `https://github.com/labex-labs/git-playground.git`.
+For this challenge, let's use the repository from `https://github.com/labex-labs/git-playground`.

-1. Clone the repository and navigate to the directory.
+1. Navigate to the repository directory and configure your GitHub identity .
-2. Create a branch called `one`, modify the code and commit it.
+2. Create a branch called `one`, create a file named `hello.txt` and commit it with the commit message "hello.txt".
 3. Switch to the branch named `master` and create a branch named `two`.
 4. Now, sort the branches by date.